studio24/deployer-recipes/docs/recipes/wordpress.md

 If `composer.json` exists in the project root, the `deploy:vendors` task is automatically run.

+You can check this by running `dep tree deploy` which will show you the tasks to be run.

+#### Composer in sub-folders

 You can also run Composer in sub-folders, however, please note it is recommended you only use one root `composer.json` file in your project.

 To run Composer in sub-folders add: